DigonIO/pypermission/docs/docs/integration_guide/3_code_architecture_design.md

 ## Static **Roles**

-As described in the [second part](./2_rbac_system_design.md) of the guide, there are both static and dynamic **Roles**.
-Static **Roles** can be created when the application instance is first set up, for example through a database migration script, or as shown in this guide, through a function that populate the application.
+As explained in the [second part](./2_rbac_system_design.md) of the guide, **Roles** are either static or dynamic.
+Static **Roles** are established at application startup - either via a database migration or, as shown here, through an initialization function that populates the system.

-The following sections explain all components necessary for understanding this process.
+The following sections describe the components required to understand this setup.

 ### The Context

-Before introducing the **MeetDownApp** class itself, we first describe the **Context** class.
-The **Context** is required to pass all metadata about the current request into the service functions.
-In a simple scenario, e.g. when using `FastAPI` in the `API Layer`, this means reading a cookie or bearer token from the incoming request, performing AuthN, and identifying the corresponding `User`.
-In more complex scenarios, requests coming from multiple `API Layer` technologies, such as a message bus or a REST API, can be unified.
+Before introducing the **MeetDownApp** class, we describe the **Context** class.
+The **Context** encapsulates all metadata relevant to the current request and is passed to service functions.
+In a simple setup - such as using `FastAPI` in the `API Layer` - this involves reading a cookie or bearer token, performing AuthN, and identifying the associated `User`.
+In more complex scenarios involving multiple `API Layer` technologies (e.g., message buses or REST APIs), the **Context** can unify request metadata across different entry points.

-Because the `API Layer` is intentionally ignored in this guide, the potential `user_id` must be manually inserted into the **Context** of the fictional request.
+As the `API Layer` is omitted in this guide, the `user_id` must be manually added to the **Context** of the fictional request.

-The **Context** typically carries additional meta-information about the request.
-In this guide, however, only the `user_id` and the database session `db` are included.
-This represents the minimal setup required for the examples, as the focus of the integration guide is solely on AuthZ.
+The **Context** typically contains metadata associated with the request.
+For the examples in this guide, only the `user_id` and the database session `db` are included - a minimal setup sufficient for demonstrating AuthZ, as the guide focuses exclusively on authorization.

 ```python title="src/pypermission/example/types.py"
 from uuid import UUID